pallavsen007/Selective_Inhibitor_ACS_Omega/README.md

-complex: contains the structure, topology
+complex: contains the protein structure with the hybrid ligand struture and topology for MtbThyX and hThyA

 solvent: contains the hybrid structure and topology necessary for the transformation